bnhmn/docs/github/automated-release/README.md

 <https://github.com/googleapis/release-please>

 Release Please automatically calculates the next release version and the changelog from the commit messages.
-It requires your commit messages to adhere to the [Conventional Commits](https://www.conventionalcommits.org/) format:
+This requires your commit messages to follow the [Conventional Commits](https://www.conventionalcommits.org/) format:

 ```text
 feat(ui): add Button component